Introduction

 Plugins Folders

 Locate the downloaded ZIP file, RC on it and choose Extract All… and click Extract….
 A folder will open, containing the various plugins folders.
 Note: the plugins included here are only the common ones I have collected.
 There are hundreds of others that are available, having all sorts of functions/effects.
-If a script tries to call a plugin that isn’t installed, you’ll get an error message describing what is missing, which should be enough to find details on it on the AVISynth homepage.
+If a script tries to use (“call”) a plugin that isn’t installed, you’ll get an error message describing what is missing, which should be enough to find details on it on the AVISynth homepage on the web.
 Assuming Windows is installed on the C: drive:

 32bit Windows